The author begins with these three production abstractions...

 highly recommended for all citizens

-Centuries ago, the principle of Ockham’s razor changed our world by showing simpler answers to be preferable and more often
+Centuries ago, the principle of Ockham’s razor changed our world by showing simpler answers to be preferable and more often true.
+In Life Is Simple, scientist Johnjoe

-true.
-In Life Is Simple, scientist Johnjoe McFadden traces centuries of discoveries, taking us from a geocentric cosmos to quantum
+McFadden traces centuries of discoveries, taking us from a geocentric cosmos to quantum mechanics and DNA, arguing that simplicity has revealed profound answers to the

-the laws that keep a ball in motion to those that govern evolution, simplicity, he claims, has shaped the universe itself.
-And in
+greatest mysteries.
+This is no coincidence.
+From the laws that keep a ball in motion to those that govern evolution, simplicity, he claims, has shaped the universe

-form of natural selection that favors survival of the simplest.
-Recasting both the history of science and our universe’s origins,
+selection that favors survival of the simplest.
+Recasting both the history of science and our universe’s origins, McFadden transforms our understanding of ourselves and

 comment: